-The litigation arose out of Dell Inc.'s February 2011 acquisition of Compellent Technologies, Inc. The merger agreement contained numerous "deal protection" provisions, including (i) a "no-shop" clause that prohibited the target from actively soliciting third-party proposals; (ii) notice provisions requiring the target to provide the acquiror with (a) two business days' prior notice before negotiating with a topping bidder and (b) 24 hours' prior notice before sharing information with any topping bidder; and (iii) a requirement that any topping bidder enter into a 275-day standstill agreement.
-The merger agreement also imposed liability on the target for any breach of the no-shop provisions by any of the target's representatives, regardless of whether the breach was material or was connected to a particular superior proposal.
+The litigation arose out of Dell Inc.'s February 2011 acquisition of Compellent Technologies Inc., a Delaware corporation.
+The merger agreement contained numerous so-called "deal protection" provisions, including (i) a "no-shop" clause prohibiting the target from actively soliciting third-party proposals; (ii) a notice provisions requiring the target corporation to provide the acquirer with (a) two business days' prior notice before negotiating with an unsolicited topping bidder and (b) 24 hours' prior notice before sharing information with any such topping bidder; and (iii) a requirement that any topping bidder enter into a 275-day standstill agreement as a condition to negotiating or receiving due diligence information.

+The merger agreement also imposed liability on the target corporation for any breach of the noshop provisions by any of the target's representatives, regardless of whether the breach was material or was connected to a particular superior proposal.
 Lastly, the merger agreement required the target to adopt a stockholder rights plan (or "poison pill") in connection with the announcement of the merger to prevent any third party from accumulating a significant portion of the target's shares.
 As the court noted, this last feature is novel in connection with a negotiated merger agreement.